Why a fitness rack is so handy

 - Train with progressive overload.

 - Keep your gym tidy.
-Store your weights and accessories away smartly. storage system.
+Store your weights and accessories with a smart storage system.